February 27, 2026

 The Best Dubai Locations for Beach and Desert Maternity Photos

 For beach sessions, JBR and the Palm Beach area both have wide, clean stretches of sand that look great in photos.
-Kite Beach is beautiful too, but the Burj Al Arab is right there in the background, which some people love and others find a bit much.
+Kite Beach is beautiful too, with the Burj Al Arab right there in the background — if that iconic backdrop is what you're picturing, our maternity photoshoot with the Burj Al Arab guide walks through exactly how to plan it.
 Jumeirah Public Beach has a cleaner, simpler look and tends to be a bit calmer.
-For all beach locations, the recommendation is the same: weekday sunrise.
+For all beach locations, the recommendation is the same: weekday sunrise — you can check exact Dubai sunrise times when locking in your date.
 Weekend mornings at popular Dubai beaches get busy fast.
 By 8 AM on a Friday some of these spots already have a lot of people around.
 A weekday at 6 AM feels like the whole beach is yours.

 Beach vs Desert: The Quick Summary